LaurenceA/agent/README.md

 ## TODOs:

-* Cache tree summaries in FullPath.
-Use the file hash.
+* Deal with repeated function/class definitions in treesitter.
+* Summaries: take sources and derive the "roots" (i.e. don't start from the file directory root).

 * How to cross-reference context vs line numbers in error messages?
   - The problem is that error messages come with line numbers in the underlying files.